-O. Glenn Stahl says that, "Although from an economic stand point, government is somewhat freer in setting its pay policy than are competitive private establishments, from the social and ethical stand points it is less free to do as it will".
-This is so because the government is the body which is saddled with the responsibility of ensuring that every citizen of a given country lives a life that is adjudged "adequate" and to ensure that this is attained, means paying a wage that cannot go below a certain level.
-The reason that Stahl advances for the social and ethical consideration is that the bargaining power of public employees is limited as a result of (1) the absence of effective organization among many civil servants (2) limitations upon the right to strike and to engage in political activities, and (3) the special character of much government work which makes it difficult for the civil servant to leave the service for private employment.
-He sums up this factor and its effects thus: - "The weak bargaining position in which many public servants find themselves produces a situation conducive to arbitrary and dissemination.
-The chief restraint against unfairness must be self-imposed, on the ground that the government should be a model employer.
+O. Glenn Stahl says that, "Although from an economic stand point government is somewhat freer in setting its pay policy than are omnetitive private establishments, from the social and ethical stand points it is less free to do as it will'".

+This is so because the government is the body which is saddled with the responsibility of ensuring that every citizen of a given country lives a life that is adjudged "adequate" and to ensure that this is attained means paying a wage that cannot go below a certain level.

+The reason that Stahl advances for the social and ethical consideration is that the bargaining power of public employees is limited as a result of (1) the absence of effective organization among many civil servants (2) limitations upon the right to strike and to engage in political activities, and (3) the special character of much government work. which makes it difficult for the civil servant to leave the service for private employment.
+He sums up this factor and its effects thus:- "The weak bargaining position in which many public servants find themselves produces a situation conducive to arbitrary and dissemination.
+The chief restraint against unfairness must be self imposed, on the ground that the government should be a model employer.

 The social and ethical consideration is what gives rise to the idea of a living wage or what in the Nigeria of recent days you heard referred to as the minimum wage.
 Stahl says that "most contemporary references to a minimum wage are, in reality references to a minimum living wage ...(and) that the government should pay its employees a salary based upon what it costs them to maintain an appropriate standard of living".
 This approach to determination of salary has nothing to do with economic consideration but purely an ethical consideration.
-In the words of Stahl, "they are based upon the contention that every citizen of a civilized community should be assured the means to a reasonable sense of living according to the standard prevailing in the community".
+In the words of Stahl, "they are based upon the contention that ever y citizen of a civilized community should be assured the means to a reasonable sense of living according to the standard prevailing in the community"".

-1.5 Determining the minimum living wage
+3.2.3 Determining the minimum living wage

 To determine the minimum living wage requires two steps.
-Firstly, there is the need to determine the general living standard to be provided.
-Secondly, there is need for a study of the cost-of living budgets as determining the amount necessary to maintain that standard.
+Firstly, there is the need to deter mine the general living standard to be provided.
+Secondly, there is need for a study of the cost-of-living budgets as ermining the amount necessary to maintain that standard.
 Stahl adds yet another necessary requirement, i.e. that "both of these are intimately related to the question of whether the minimum is to provide a living wage for a single man, a single woman, a married man, an average family or some other unit".
-He added that "obviously, what might be a living wage for a man with no dependents would not provide a living for a family of five".
-One way of solving the problem is what is known as the family allowance system, under which a minimum living wage is set for a single person and increments are added for dependents.
-With this done, there still remains the problems of the standard of living to be accepted as the minimum, below which a citizen of a civilized community should not be expected to go.
-Glenn Stahl says "various standards have been recognized - poverty level, minimum subsistence level, health and decency level, comfort level, cultural level, etc".
-Whichever concept is used, there will always be the problem of lack of precision.
-What should be guarded against is the fact that, whatever concept is adopted, care should be taken that employees should be paid wages that enable them to live at least at the health and decency level.
-Having determined a given standard as the minimum acceptable as a health and decency level, the next step is the determination through cost-of-living and theoretical budget studies of the average pay necessary to maintain the acceptable standard.
+He added that "obviously, what might be a living wage for a man with no dependants would not provide a living for a family of five".